Like any other craft, quilting requires at least some tools to make cutting and sewing tasks easier and more accurate.

 04 of 10

 Save the velvets, satins and other fancy fabrics for later, after you're accustomed to working with quilting cotton.
-You can't go wrong with the cottons made by manufacturers who cater to quilters—we're incredibly picky and they do what they can to please us.
+You can't go wrong with cotton made by manufacturers who cater to quilters—we're incredibly picky and they do what they can to please us.
 Buy what you need for the pattern you're making, but it won't be long before you're buying fabric for your stash.
-Don't skimp on fabrics, because quality, tightly woven cottons will extend the life of your quilts.
+Don't skimp on fabrics, because quality, tightly woven cotton will extend the life of your quilts.

 There are thousands of shops online for those who do not have local selections.Continue to 5 of 10 below.

 05 of 10

 Any iron and ironing board you already have will work just fine.
 If you don't own an iron, find one that's fairly heavy, because it's the combination of weight and heat that presses your quilting components.
 We recommend the Rowenta iron.

 If you have to buy an ironing board, consider one specially made for quilters, like the Big Board.
 Its rectangular shape eliminates the narrow leg on one end, making it easier to press fabrics and quilt tops.